Hulu top 10 movies — here's what you need to stream right now

 Luckily, Hulu has a top 15 shows and movies collection that shows you what’s trending on the platform.
 This week, there are two movies in the top 10 that are a must-watch and one just outside the top 10 but still trending.

-Leading the pack is the newly minted Best Picture winner, "Anora."
-But there's also a video game adaptaion that you might have missed from 2020 and a brand new comedy special from Bill Burr.
+Leading the pack is "A Complete Unknown."
+The Bob Dylan biopic secured a ton of Oscar nominations and while it didn’t bring home a statue, it was undoubtedly one of the most acclaimed movies of the year.

+Trailing just a few spots behind it is "Anora," which beat out "A Complete Unknown" for Best Picture.
+If you love an Oscar-worthy movie, this is a great week to be subscribed to Hulu.

-So here are the top movies worth watching right now in Hulu’s top 15.
-If you're looking for more to watch, check out the latest on when "A Complete Unknown" is coming to Hulu.
+So without further ado, here are the top movies worth watching right now in Hulu’s top 15.
+If you're looking for more to watch, check out our full guide to everything coming to Hulu in April 2025.

 This is based on the Hulu top 15 movies and shows as of Tuesday, March 25.